Feisalbireh/phase-1-wk3-code-challenge/README.md

 - The Titles of all the movies listed
 - Press one movie and details should show the description, showtime, runtime and available tickets.
 - To book the movie you like simply press `buy ticket` on the bottom right of the card.
 Then you will see the number of available tickets descreasing.
+- When the available ticket number becomes 0, it will show you an Alert that says `Tickets Sold Out`

 # Installation